 * Residents of Grenada are exempt from this requirement.

-KBTGSP students are required to live in campus housing for both terms of the one year program.
+KBTGSP students are required to live in campus housing for both terms of the one year program and will have the opportunity to live in campus housing when they come to Grenada for Term 3/4.

 The Housing Office reserves the right to change or modify housing assignments and to fill housing vacancies as necessary.
 Room and roommate assignments are subject to change.
 No guarantee is implied by notification of a specific assignment prior to arrival on campus.